Iterative Graph Self-Distillation: Experiments

 For the semi-supervised graph classification, we compare our method with competitive baselines like InfoGraph, InfoGraph\mbox{*} and Mean Teachers.
 And the GIN baseline doesn't have access to the unlabeled data.
 In the semi-supervised molecular property prediction tasks, baselines include InfoGraph, InfoGraph\mbox{*} and Mean Teachers \citep{tarvainen2017mean}.

-\textbf{Model Configuration.} In our framework, We use GCNs \citep{kipf2016semi} and GINs \citep{xu2018powerful} as encoders to attain node representations for the unsupervised and semi-supervised graph classification respectively.
-For semi-supervised molecular property prediction tasks, we employ message passing neural networks (MPNNs) \citep{gilmer2017neural} as our backbone encoders to encode molecular graphs with rich edge attributes.
+\textbf{Model Configuration.} In our framework, We use GCNs \citep{kipf2017semi} and GINs \citep{xu2018powerful} as encoders to attain node representations for self-suppervised and semi-supervised graph classification respectively.
+For semi-supervised molecular property prediction, we employ message passing neural networks (MPNNs) \citep{gilmer2017neural} as backbone encoders to encode molecular graphs with rich edge attributes.
 All projectors and predictors are implemented as two-layer MLPs.

 In semi-supervised molecular property prediction tasks, we generate multiple views based on edge attributes (bond types) of rich-annotated molecular graphs for improving performance.
 Specifically, we perform label-preserving augmentation to attain multiple diffusion matrixes of every graph on different edge attributes while ignoring others respectively.
 The diffusion matrix gives a denser graph based on each type of edges to leverage edge features better.
 We train our models using different numbers of augmented training data and select the amount using cross validation.